Planning for VELOS Guide Source |

 Connection to 10.255.0.148 closed.

-Creating a Chassis Partition via the CLI¶
+Creating a Chassis Partition via the CLI

-Before creating a chassis partition via the CLI, you must first ensure that there are available slots in order to create a partition.
+Before creating a chassis partition via the CLI, you must first ensure that there are available slots to create a partition.
 You can issue the command show running-config slots to see what slots are available.
 If all the slots are assigned to a partition like default, then you’ll need to move some of the slots to the partition none before they can be added to a new partition.
 The none chassis partition is a special hidden partition that is used to temporarily remove slots from an existing chassis partition.
 In the webUI the none partition is hidden and this process is handled automatically.
 In the CLI and API you must first move slots to the none partition, before they are eligible to be added to a new partition.

 syscon-2-active# show running-config slots